 They also do weekly webinars and other live events from time to time which are all very helpful.

-However, what I like the most about customer support and training on both Kajabi and Teachable is their Facebook Groups.
+Another thing that I like about customer support and training on both Kajabi and Teachable is their Facebook Groups.

 These are two of the most engaged Facebook Groups where you can hang out with like-minded creators, ask your questions or get feedback/advice on anything related to online courses.

-We’ve covered a lot in this review and now, let’s take a look at the Kajabi vs Teachable pricing.
+We’ve covered a lot in this review and I'm sure you would be wondering how much does Kajabi and Teachable cost.
+So, let’s take a look at the Kajabi vs Teachable pricing.

-Kajabi offers three pricing plans and on all the plans, you get unlimited hosting and bandwidth, video storage and 0% transaction fees.
+As far as Kajabi pricing is concerned, there are three plans and on all of them, you get unlimited hosting and bandwidth, video storage and 0% transaction fees.

 The lowest tier is called Basic Plan and it costs $149/month.
 On the Basic Plan, you can create upto 3 Products and 3 Sales Pipelines and have upto 1,000 active members on your website.